napari/napari/docs/source/explanations/rendering.md

 ## Status

-As of January 2021 there are two opt-in experimental features related to rendering.
+As of napari version 0.4.2 there are two opt-in experimental features related to rendering.
 They can be accessed by setting the environment variables `NAPARI_ASYNC=1` or `NAPARI_OCTREE=1`.
+They are a work in progress.
 See the guide on Rendering for more information.

 ## Framerate

-The ideal framerate for a graphics application is 60Hz.
-This is the most common refresh rate for screens.
-If the renderer can draw something new for each screen refresh, any motion on the screen will appear smooth.
-The most common source of motion in napari is the user panning or zooming the camera.
-If 60Hz cannot be achieved the application should draw as fast as possible, because the user experience degrades rapidly as the framerate gets slower:
+The most common screen refresh rate is 60Hz, so most graphics applications try to draw 60Hz as well.
+For napari, the primary source of motion is the user panning or zooming the camera.
+If 60Hz cannot be achieved, it's important that the application render as fast as possible.
+The user experience degrades rapidly as the framerate gets slower:

 ```eval_rst
 ========== ============= =================